petrosDemetrakopoulos/FoundationsOfAI-Assignment/README.md

 Competitive sudoku is an adversarial two-player game, in which players take turns filling out cells of a given sudoku puzzle.
 Players score points by completing regions; when the puzzle is completed, the player with the most points wins.
-Because the puzzle-aspect of the sudoku is non-trivial, it is in general non-obvious which value should be entered in which cell.
+Because the puzzle aspect of the sudoku is non-trivial, it is in general non-obvious which value should be entered in which cell.
 The game is played under the supervision of an oracle that ensures the puzzle remains solvable after every move.
 Note that the game may be played with improper puzzles, in particular, the game may be started with a completely empty grid.